klaoe/klaoe.github.io/index.md

-#TRYING TO BUILD A WEBSITE WITHOUT HAVING A CLUE
+# TRYING TO BUILD A WEBSITE WITHOUT HAVING A CLUE

 # klaoe loves animals, do you love animals?
 # klaoe loves freedom, do you love freedom?
 # klaoe loves DADADA...

+# klaoe has no religion
+# klaoe doesn't trust politics

 - go vegan for the animals
 - go vegan for the planet